labex-labs/open-source-labs/rust/rust-book/lab-ch02-00-guessing-game-tutorial/step15.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

-Typing `quit` will quit the game, but as you’ll notice, so will entering any
-other non-number input.
-This is suboptimal, to say the least; we want the game
-to also stop when the correct number is guessed.
+Typing `quit` will quit the game, but as you'll notice, so will entering any other non-number input.
+This is suboptimal, to say the least; we want the game to also stop when the correct number is guessed.